Installing with OAuth

 Revoking tokens

-API access tokens are still revoked in the same way, via the auth.revoke method.
-When that happens:
+API access tokens are revoked via the auth.revoke method.
+After that happens:

 • The bot token no longer works.